 seconds, then jumps onto the box, the results will suffer.
 The stored energy initially created in the eccentric phase will be lost and the athlete will be less powerful.
 With this information, it’s important to focus on improving the amortization phase of an athlete’s movements.
 Keep this phase as short as possible to take full advantage of the stored elastic energy that is produced in the muscles during the various movements that makeup agility.

-Below you'll find a few pictures my friend Google showed me that I've taken into my library entitled "Fun with Cones."
+Below you'll find a few pictures my friend Google showed me that I've taken into my library entitled "Coney Fun."

 Now we transition to some fun with an agility ladder.
 To get really creative, combine a latter with some cones, or use tennis balls for hand-eye coordination improvement while moving through the ladder.
 Get creative!!!